 Note that a function that has pointer arguments and examines the data

-pointed to must not be declared const
+pointed to must not be declared const.
+Likewise, a

-function that calls a non-const
+function that calls a non-const function usually must not be

-return void
+return void.

 format (archetype, string-index, first-to-check)

-attribute specifies that a function takes printf
+format attribute specifies that a function takes printf

-style arguments which should be type-checked against a
+or scanf style arguments which should be type-checked against a

 format string.
 For example, the declaration: